nframmy/tahoe_lab_inc_analysis/README.md

     -Data was lost from first ambient incubation, thus it was performed again later that evening.
     -Data from one presens 4-channel device quit recording during the dark portion of the enriched incubation, but the issue was fixed and data was recorded in a different file and added to the main data file later.

-  QA/QC methods:
+  Metabolism Data QA/QC methods:
       -11/16/21: went through all experiments (up to 211010 experiment) and made sure timings of NEP and ER portions of DO curves matched with notes and DO data spreadsheets.
                   - also went through and flagged chambers with R^2 values of metabolic rates below 0.9
-                  - made sure that if pre- and post-NEP ER curves were averaged to get ER rates that they both agreed and matched up, and if not I picked one that had more data points and had a higher R^2 value
+                  - made sure that if pre- and post-NEP ER curves were averaged to get ER rates that they both agreed and matched up, and if not I flagged them if the % difference was over 20%.
+Some chambers did show considerable (~50%) variation in ER rates taken from multiple portions of ER curves (tank 2 in 4/21/21 experiment notably).